thetrung/lua2c/README.md

 ### Description

-I forked from `davidm/lua2c` and make it work with `clang`.
+I forked from [davidm/lua2c](https://github.com/davidm/lua2c) and make it work with `clang`.
-Please change this in `clua` script to fit your system. including the `XCODE_PATH` for C header.
+Please change this in [clua](https://github.com/thetrung/lua2c/blob/master/clua) script to fit your system. including the `XCODE_PATH` for C header.

 This tool converts *Lua source file >> C source file* written **in terms of Lua C API calls**.
 Why I must emphasize this ?
 Because it's far from Lua->C, indeed.
 A lot of work is needed to bring it into true meaning of `lua2c`.
 The compiler is written entirely in Lua, and no build/install is needed.

-Original work was from [davidm/lua2c](https://github.com/davidm/lua2c) please visit for any related information or License.

 ### Usage